chef/chef-web-docs/chef_master/source/resource_deploy.rst

 ``Chef::Provider::Deploy``, ``deploy``
-   When this short name is used, Chef Infra Client will determine the correct provider during the Chef Infra Client run.
+   When this short name is used, Chef Infra Client will determine the correct provider during a Chef Infra Client run.

 ``Chef::Provider::Deploy::Branch``, ``deploy_branch``
    See below for more information.